Autoduality holds for a degenerating abelian variety: Comparison with the N e ron model

 \section{Comparison with the N\'{e}ron model}

-Here we prove a comparison theorem relating a family of Picard schemes to the N\'{e}ron model of its generic fiber.
-We fix the spectrum $S$ of a discrete valuation ring $R$ with residue field $k$ and field of fractions $K$.
-We assume $k$ has characteristic zero.
+Here we prove a comparison theorem which states that a suitable family of Picard schemes $\operatorname{Pic}^{\underline{0}}(\overline{J}/S)$ is isomorphic to the identity component of the N\'{e}ron model of its generic fiber, and we use this theorem in later sections to prove autoduality.
+We apply the comparison theorem when $\overline{J}/S$ is a family of stable semiabelic varieties or compactified Jacobians, but we work in slightly greater generality in this section: we work with a family $\overline{J}/S$ that satisfies Hypothesis~\ref{Hypothesis} below, and in later sections, we prove that the hypothesis is satisfied by the families of interest.

-The comparison theorem we prove is stated so that it applies to both the compactified Jacobians studied in Section~\ref{Section: Autodual} and the degenerate abelian varieties studied in Section~\ref{Section: DegAbVar}.
-The theorem applies to a $S$-flat and $S$-projective $S$-scheme $\overline{J}/S$ such that the generic fiber $\overline{J}_{K}$ is an abelian variety of dimension $g$ and the following hypothesis is satisfied: \begin{hypothesis} The scheme $\overline{J}$ has rational singularities, and the higher direct images $R^{i}p_{*}\mathcal{O}_{\overline{J}}$ under the projection $p \colon \overline{J} \to S$ is a locally free $\mathcal{O}_{S}$-module of rank $\binom{g}{i}$ whose formation commutes with base change. \end{hypothesis} Observe that in the previous section we proved this hypothesis holds for a family of compactified Jacobians.
+For the remainder of this section, we fix the spectrum $S$ of a discrete valuation ring $R$ with field of fractions $K$ and residue field $k$ that we assume has characteristic zero, and let $\overline{J}/S$ be a $S$-flat and $S$-projective $S$-scheme such that the generic fiber $\overline{J}_{K}$ is a torsor for an abelian variety of dimension $g$ and the following hypothesis is satisfied: \begin{hypothesis} The scheme $\overline{J}$ has rational singularities, and for all $i$, the higher direct image $R^{i}p_{*}\mathcal{O}_{\overline{J}}$ under the projection $p \colon \overline{J} \to S$ is a locally free $\mathcal{O}_{S}$-module of rank $\binom{g}{i}$ whose formation commutes with base change. \end{hypothesis}